dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 ```

 :::warning
-Take care&#8212;this irreversibly delete all data on the instance.
+Take care&#8212;this will irreversibly delete all data in the database instance.
 :::